agenda_y_actividades_conferencias_2013_la-pasion-dramatizada

 The dramatized passion began the tour of the main components of an art endowed with great scenic possibilities.
 Both the composition of processional groups and the creation of images destined for stages in continuous change and movement were original creations of Spanish art which, in the words of V. L. Tapié, constituted, together with other brilliant contributions to the thought and spirituality of the sixteenth century, one of its most solid contributions to the European Baroque panorama of its time.

-The singularity of the image in movement already suggests by itself its own scenic nature both for its own expressiveness, germ of physiognomic attitudes determined to emphasize the value of the staging and of the gesture as a communicating element.
+The singularity of the image in movement already suggests by itself its own scenic nature, both for its own expressiveness, germ of physiognomic attitudes determined to emphasize the value of the staging and of the gesture as a communicating element.

 The relationship between work of art and theater is an old question, fortunately treated by an abundant bibliography.
 The popular literature, the hagiographic drama, the Golden Legend, the sacred oratory or the allegorical carts of the Corpus Christi, were the germ delegate of those inanimate theaters that toured the cities in the midst of acclamations and penitential demonstrations that wisely took advantage of the dynamic message of the theater.

 In those games of expressions, art occupied a fundamental place.
-Baroque emotionality, profoundly theatrical, intensified the messages, emphasized the fantasy of the profane and the sacred, the passions of the soul and, in general, such decisive values as clothing, the articulation of the image, polychromy, visibility and harmony, risky compositions, changing points of view and the power of emotion as an essential premise for the approach to a dramatized reality.
+Baroque emotionality, profoundly theatrical, intensified the messages, emphasized the fantasy of the profane and the sacred, the passions of the soul and, in general, such decisive values as clothing, the articulation of the image, polychromy, visibility and harmony, risky compositions, changing points of view and the power of emotion as an essential premise for approaching a dramatized reality.
 The actors of that dramatis personae carried their own theatrical nature implicitly in the gesturality converted in the hands of our sculptors into an essential resource to show the states of the soul and its individual and social behaviors.

 Nicolas de Bussy.
 She-devil